moop6535/cloudflare-cache-purger/readme.md

 CloudFlare Cache Purger
 ========================

-Quickly & easily clear cloudflare cache!
+Quickly & easily clear CloudFlare cache!
 Use cases are primarily if you manage more than 1 CloudFlare account and/or a lot of different domains.

 Install
 =========